-Unlocking the Future of Network Security: A Quantum Leap in Protection! - YaNoticias
+Unlocking the Future of Network Security: A Quantum Leap in Protection! - YANoticias

-- Nimeshkumar Patel has patented a Quantum Entanglement-Based Secure Routing Protocol that revolutionizes data transmission security.
+- Nimeshkumar Patel has patented a Quantum Entanglement-Based Secure Routing Protocol that revolutionises data transmission security.

-- This protocol utilizes principles of quantum mechanics to create highly secure communication channels.
+- This protocol utilises principles of quantum mechanics to create highly secure communication channels.

 - It offers immediate detection of security breaches, making traditional cryptography unnecessary.